fontanf/knapsacksolver/README.md

 - Option `-s X`: surrogate relaxation and instance will be solved at Xth node / if state number goes over X

 Algorithms:
 - Balanced Dynamic programming `-a balknap -u t`.
 The list implementation requires a map.
 Therefore, its asymptotical complexity is slightly greater than the one with an array.
 However, the possiblity of combining the dynamic programming with bouding makes it more performant.
-Two versions are still implemented.
+Still, two versions are implemented.
 Options `-u` can be set to `b` (partial sorting, Dembo Upper bound with break item) or `t` (complete sorting, better Upper Bound) :heavy_check_mark: (with options `-g` :heavy_check_mark: `-s` :heavy_check_mark:)
 - Primal-dual Dynamic programming (only with list) (`minknap`, `combo`) :heavy_check_mark: (with options `-n` :heavy_check_mark: `-g` :heavy_check_mark: `-p` :heavy_check_mark: `-s` :heavy_check_mark:)
 - Primal-dual Branch-and-bound (`expknap`) `opt_expknap/main` :heavy_check_mark: (with options `-n` :heavy_check_mark: `-g` :heavy_check_mark: `-s`  :heavy_check_mark:)